Study in Costa Rica!

 For information about additional scholarships please visit our External Scholarships web page.

 The Heredia program offers three diverse academic areas: Intensive Spanish Language, Ecological Studies, and Latin American Studies.
-You may choose to stay for one semester or a full year and complement your language curriculum by taking courses in literature, political science, economics, history, art history, biology, ecology, and dance.
+You may choose to study for the summer, a semester or a full year and complement your language curriculum by taking courses in literature, political science, economics, history, art history, biology, ecology, and dance.
 The program also offers a field study course focused on Latin America and its cultures.
 Taking this field study course gives you the opportunity to explore Costa Rica and its culture, environment, and contemporary issues on a deeper level outside of the classroom.

 For more information about the courses and structure of the program please visit the USAC Heredia website.

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
-Students participating on the USAC Heredia program will be required to enroll in 12-18 credits per semester.
+Students participating on the USAC Heredia program will be required to enroll in 12-18 credits per semester and 3-9 credits for the summer.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.

 How to ApplyApplications are accepted on a rolling basis and some programs may fill up before the listed deadline.
 Each year applications for Fall, Spring, and Summer will open up on August 1st.
 Once open the deadline will be listed below and an Apply Now button will be available at the top and bottom of this page.
 Most applications will have a 2 part application process so students are encouraged to complete their OIED application well before the listed deadline.